-The company and its officers, directors, employees and certain stockholders, including the selling stockholders, who together hold an aggregate of our common stock after the completion of this offering, have agreed, subject to limited exceptions, not to directly or indirectly sell or dispose of any shares of common stock (except for shares to be sold by the selling stockholders in this offering) or any securities convertible into or exchangeable or exercisable for shares of common stock for a period of 180 days after the date of this prospectus without the prior written consent of Goldman, Sachs & Co. and Morgan Stanley & Co.
+We and our officers, directors, employees and certain holders of our common stock, options and warrants, including the selling stockholders, holding substantially all of our outstanding shares of common stock prior to completion of this offering, have agreed, subject to limited exceptions, not to directly or indirectly sell or dispose of any shares of common stock (except for shares to be sold by the selling stockholders in this offering) or any securities convertible into or exchangeable or exercisable for shares of common stock for a period of 180 days after the date of this prospectus without the prior written consent of Goldman, Sachs & Co. and Morgan Stanley & Co.
 Incorporated.
 This 180-day lock-up period may be extended in certain circumstances as described under "Underwriting."
-In addition, certain holders who receive shares of common stock upon vesting of their restricted stock in connection with the initial public offering will be restricted from transferring such shares until the earlier of 180 days from the date of the initial public offering or March 15, 2011.
-Our Stockholders' Agreement also restricts the parties thereto from transferring their shares of common stock or any securities convertible into or exchangeable or exercisable for shares of common stock until 180 days after the effective date of the registration statement of which this prospectus forms a part.
+In addition, certain holders who receive shares of common stock upon vesting of their restricted stock in connection with the initial public offering will be restricted from transferring such shares, which represent 0.3% of our outstanding common stock, until March 15, 2011.
+Our Stockholders' Agreement also restricts the parties thereto from transferring their shares of common stock or any prospectus forms a part.